dotnet/docs/docs/core/preview3/tools/dotnet-migrate.md

 By default, the migration operation will output the state of the migration process to standard output (STDOUT).
 If you use the
 `--report-file` option, that output will also be saved to a file that you specify.

-As of RC4, the `dotnet migrate` command only supports valid Preview 2 `project.json` files.
+As of the release of .NET Core SDK 1.0.0, the `dotnet migrate` command only supports valid Preview 2 `project.json` files.
 This means that you cannot use it to migrate old DNX or Preview 1 `project.json` files directly to csproj; you first need to migrate them to Preview 2 project.json files and then to csproj files.
 In the future, we will add support for Preview 1 projects.

 ## Options